Kappa Aquarii

 Kappa Aquarii is a candidate binary star in the equatorial constellation of Aquarius.
 Its identifier is a Bayer designation that is Latinized from κ Aquarii, and abbreviated Kappa Aqr or κ Aqr, respectively.
 This system is visible to the naked eye, but it is faint at an apparent visual magnitude of 5.03.
 Based upon parallax measurements, it is around 214 ly from the Sun.
 The system is drifting further away from the Sun with a radial velocity of +7.3 km/s.

-The two components are designated Kappa Aquarii A and B. The former is named Situla, pronouced /ˈsɪtjuːlə/, the traditional name for the system.
+The two components are designated Kappa Aquarii A and B. The former is named Situla, pronounced /ˈsɪtjuːlə/, the traditional name for the system.

 Nomenclature

 κ Aquarii (Latinised to Kappa Aquarii) is the system's Bayer designation.
 The designations of the two components as Kappa Aquarii A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 It bore the traditional name Situla, a Latin word meaning "bucket" or "water jar".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Situla for the component Kappa Aquarii A on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 虛梁 (Xū Liáng), meaning Temple, refers to an asterism consisting of Kappa Aquarii, 44 Aquarii, 51 Aquarii and HD 216718.
 Consequently, the Chinese name for Kappa Aquarii itself is 虛梁三 (Xū Liáng sān, the Third Star of Temple).
 From this Chinese name, the name Heu Leang has appeared, meaning "the empty bridge".